Nonverbal Communication: Types, Importance, and Cultural Differences

 9. Environmental Cues — Artifacts and Space Design

 Environmental nonverbal communication encompasses the use of physical objects and space design to convey messages.
 A professor’s office with an imposing desk placed between themselves and the student communicates hierarchy.
-An open-plan workspace without private offices communicates collaborative culture.
-A classroom arranged in rows facing a lectern communicates a transmission model of education; a circular seating arrangement communicates dialogue and equality.
-Erving Goffman, the sociologist at the University of California Berkeley, analyzed how individuals use objects and spaces as “props” in social performance — his dramaturgical theory in The Presentation of Self in Everyday Life (1959) remains essential reading for understanding environmental nonverbal communication.
-Architecture and spatial design communicate power, community, and intention through nonverbal environmental messages — exactly the principle Goffman analyzed.
+A circular seating arrangement communicates dialogue and equality.
+Erving Goffman’s dramaturgical theory in The Presentation of Self in Everyday Life (1959) analyzed how individuals use objects and spaces as “props” in social performance.

 Communication Assignment Due?
 Get Expert Help Today